Core Idea

 6. Reduce performance anxiety

-- Failure mode: standardising on the format that is easiest for interviewers to run, not easiest for candidates to perform in
+- Failure mode: standardising on formats easiest for interviewers to run, not easiest for candidates to perform in

 7. Collect evidence, not opinions

-- Feedback should read: “candidate explained the trade-off between X and Y, demonstrating understanding of Z”
+- Feedback: “candidate explained the trade-off between X and Y, demonstrating understanding of Z”

-- Not: “candidate seems smart” or “I liked their energy”
+- Failure mode: “candidate seems smart” or “I liked their energy”

 The Implicit Principle

 Fairness and accuracy align.
-A process that respects candidate time and reduces anxiety tends to elicit more authentic performance, which improves predictive validity.
-Optimising for candidate experience is not a trade-off with hiring quality — it reinforces it.
+A process that respects candidate time and reduces anxiety elicits more authentic performance, which improves predictive validity.

 Connection to the Hiring Funnel

 The humane interview process governs the Evaluate stage of the Hiring-Funnel.
-Poor evaluation design degrades the entire funnel: sourcing effort from Three-Candidate-Sources and cold outreach is wasted if the interview process filters for the wrong signals or drives candidates to withdraw.
+Poor evaluation design degrades the entire funnel: sourcing effort from Three-Candidate-Sources is wasted if the process filters for the wrong signals.

 Related Concepts